teaching & pedagogy

-From group guitar and family piano, to choir performance and musical theater, my experience teaching all ages and abilities ranges from the highly trained music student to the novice adult looking for a hobby.
-My teaching methods strive to allow students room to “discover” concepts for themselves from a hands-on and personalized perspective, and my professional development workshops are similarly structured.
+From group piano, guitar, or ukulele to full ensemble performance, my experience teaching all ages and abilities ranges from the highly trained music student to the novice adult looking for a hobby.
+My teaching methods allow students to “discover” concepts for themselves from a hands-on and personalized perspective, and my professional development workshops are similarly structured.

 HIGHER ED

-In addition to my teaching assistantships grading online courses, conducting ensembles and leading combos, I’ve had the opportunity to lecture in graduate and undergraduate courses explaining the links between music and tangential subjects like education, business & industry, advocacy for public policy, and the effect of musicians’ lifestyles on their careers.
-This has led to my presenting new ideas to the community like “The Holistic Musician” to students in Music Business courses, a graduate lesson plan on Charter School policy rhetoric, and a music production workshop for adults: Post-Retro, an interactive workshop for composers and producers exploring and analyzing the progression of video game music.
+In addition to adjunct professorship and teaching assistantship positions grading online courses, conducting ensembles and leading combos, I’ve had the opportunity to lecture in graduate and undergraduate courses explaining the links between music and tangential subjects like education, business & industry, advocacy for public policy, and the effect of musicians’ lifestyles on their careers.
+This has led to my presenting new ideas to the community like “The Holistic Musician” to students in Music Business courses, a graduate lesson plan on Charter School policy rhetoric, and a music production workshop for adults: “Post-Retro,” an interactive workshop for composers and producers exploring and analyzing the progression of video game music.

 Casamassima Bandleading, Middle School.png